void-type/VoidCore/README.md

 See the /build folder for scripts used to develop, test and build this project.

 There are VSCode tasks for each script.
-The VSCode build task will build all solution nuget packages into the /artifacts folder and test code coverage into the /coverage folder.
+The VSCode build task (ctrl + shift + b) will build all Nuget packages to /artifacts as well as output /coverage and /testResults.